Erdogan's new central bank chief gives hope for Turkey's economic recovery - ExBulletin

 It will also have to show that it is important to maintain high rates to mitigate inflation.
 While higher borrowing costs are designed to fight inflation, they can slow economic growth as loans become more expensive.

-This could be another pain point for households and businesses who saw food and energy prices soar after Russia invaded Ukraine and their currency hit record highs against to the US dollar.
+This could be another sore spot for households and businesses that saw food and energy prices soar after Russia invaded Ukraine and the currency hit historic lows against the US dollar.

 Erkan was chief executive of investment banking firm Goldman Sachs and worked at San Francisco-based First Republic Bank, serving as co-CEO for six months in 2021.
 JPMorgan Chase took over the bankrupt bank after US regulators seized it in May. .